Music at UPC

 Why I Sing

-Led by Director of Music Ara Carapetyan, the choir rehearses downstairs in the Choir Room on Wednesdays from 7:00-9:00 p.m.
-Performing at the Sunday morning service, the choir is supported by section leaders who are students from the University of Texas at Austin.
+Led by Director of Music Ara Carapetyan, the choir rehearses in the Choir Room on the lower level on Wednesdays from 7:00-9:00 p.m.
 Music ranges from gospel to classical, a cappella or accompanied by piano or pipe organ.
 Annual retreats and concerts with local churches and organizations foster strong bonds and special musical opportunities in addition to Sunday worship.
 Check UPC’s Calendar for up-to-date practice schedules and concerts.

 Laudate Children’s Choir

-Our children’s choir, directed by Austin Bradley, is open to first through seventh grade students.
-Children rehears Sunday mornings at 9:15 a.m. in Room 210, Upper Level, then join in the Big Hello! in the Youth Room next door at 10:00 a.m.
+Our children’s choir, directed by Austin Bradley, is open to first through eighth grade students.
+Children rehears Sunday mornings at 9:30 a.m. in Room 210, Upper Level, then join in the Big Hello! in the Youth Room next door at 10:00 a.m.

 The Laudate Choir sings in worship several times a year, learning to lead through song.
 Come sing with us!